ptrofimov/war_dump/README.md

 Now it works only with XDebug-highlighted var_dumps and errors.
 In future it could be possible to catch all dumps and errors.

+## Important !!!

+I am gonna implement extracting var_dumps and errors from AJAZ-responses.
+If you'd like to be a collaborator, write me to issues.